angular/angular/aio/content/guide/using-libraries.md

 ## Updating libraries

 A library is able to be updated by the publisher, and also has individual dependencies which need to be kept current.
-To check for updates to your installed libraries, use the [`ng update`][AioCliUpdate] Angular CLI command.
+To look for updates to your installed libraries, use the [`ng update`][AioCliUpdate] command.

-Use `ng update <lib_name>` Angular CLI command to update individual library versions.
+Use the `ng update <lib_name>` command to update individual library versions.
-The Angular CLI checks the latest published release of the library, and if the latest version is newer than your installed version, downloads it and updates your `package.json` to match the latest version.
+The command checks the latest published release of the library.
+If the latest version is newer than your installed version, the Angular CLI downloads it and updates your `package.json` to match the latest version.

 When you update Angular to a new version, you need to make sure that any libraries you are using are current.
 If libraries have interdependencies, you might have to update them in a particular order.